 Completing the “Pearling” story in recent years, the Banfield’s journey led them to come full-circle, back to their roots in farming when they acquired one of only 17 commercial pearl farming licenses available in Western Australia, located 10 nautical miles off the coast of Broome.

-The Banfields; Valda, Rob, Darren and their wives Debbie and Rina, are still very much involved in the business and together their desire to provide a warm welcome and an exceptional experience to their visitors is as strong as ever.
+The Banfields; Valda, Darren, Rob and his wife Debbie, are still very much involved in the business and together their desire to provide a warm welcome and an exceptional experience to their visitors is as strong as ever.